New Big Money Means Inovio Pharmaceuticals Inc. (INO) Investors Could Reap Benefit

 Inovio Pharmaceuticals Inc. (INO) Insider Activity

-A total of 44 insider transactions have happened at Inovio Pharmaceuticals Inc. (INO) in the last six months, with sales accounting for 23 and purchases happening 21 times.
-The most recent transaction is an insider sale by Shea Jacqueline Elizabeth, the company’s Chief Operating Officer.
-SEC filings show that Shea Jacqueline Elizabeth sold 16,881 shares of the company’s common stock on Mar 12 at a price of $10.06 per share for a total of $0.17 million.
-Following the sale, the insider now owns 55417.0 shares.
+A total of 54 insider transactions have happened at Inovio Pharmaceuticals Inc. (INO) in the last six months, with sales accounting for 28 and purchases happening 26 times.
+The most recent transaction is an insider sale by BENITO SIMON X, the company’s Director.
+SEC filings show that BENITO SIMON X sold 2,000 shares of the company’s common stock on Mar 16 at a price of $10.41 per share for a total of $20820.0.
+Following the sale, the insider now owns 51650.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.